wohaco/despace/magellan.md

    - The most important result of the mission was a map of 98% of the surface with a record resolution of up to 100 m/pixel.
 For the first time, information was obtained about the South pole of the planet.
 Its imagery contributed to the best high-resolution radar maps of Venus’ surface to date, improving on the images returned by the Soviet [Venera 15 and 16](venera_15_16.md) in the 1980s ([EVN‑022](venus.md)).
    - Study of the Magellan high-resolution global images is providing evidence to better understand Venusian geology and the role of impacts, volcanism, and tectonics in the formation of Venusian surface structures ([EVN‑044](venus.md)).
 The spacecraft found that such phenomena as continental drift are not evident on the planet.
-   - Magellan found that at least 85% of the Venusian surface is covered with volcanic flows ([EVN-076](venus.md)).
+   - Magellan found that at least 85% of the Venusian surface is covered with volcanic flows ([EVN‑076](venus.md)).
 The spacecraft’s data suggested that despite the high surface temperatures or 475 degrees Celsius and high atmospheric pressures 92 atm, the complete lack of water makes erosion an extremely slow process on the planet ([EVN‑052](venus.md)).
-Magellan's maps show no telltale signs of past major water bodies such as shorelines or ocean basins.
+Magellan’s maps show no telltale signs of past major water bodies such as shorelines or ocean basins.
 As a result, surface features can persist for hundreds of millions of years.
-   - From the craters visible in Magellan's Venus maps, scientists believe they are looking at a relatively young planetary surface, perhaps about 500 million years old.
+   - From the craters visible in Magellan’s Venus maps, scientists believe they are looking at a relatively young planetary surface, perhaps about 500 million years old.
 Since Venus formed at the same time as Earth 4.6 billion years ago, some event or events 500 million years ago must have resurfaced the planet.
 Scientists believe that this may have been the work of massive outpourings of lava from planet-wide volcanic eruptions ([EVN‑042](venus.md), [EVN‑046](venus.md)).
 Although Venus may still have active volcanoes, no visible outpourings of lava have yet been detected in comparisons of Magellan images between one eight-month orbital cycle and another ([EVN‑029](venus.md), [EVN‑076](venus.md).
    - Venus seems to lack an «asthenosphere», a buffer layer within Earth between the outer part of the planet and the mantle beneath.
-As a result, the gravity signature of featurs on Venus closely reflect surface topography, whereas on Earth such a correspondence does not always occur ([EVN-089](venus.md)).
+As a result, the gravity signature of featurs on Venus closely reflect surface topography, whereas on Earth such a correspondence does not always occur ([EVN‑089](venus.md)).
    - Large pancake-shaped volcanic domes suggest the presence of a type of lava produced by extensive evolution of crustal rocks.
    - The typical signs of terrestrial plate tectonics − continental drift and basin floor spreading − are not evident on Venus.
-The planet's tectonics is dominated by a system of global rift zones and numerous broad, low domical structures called coronae, produced by the upwelling and subsidence of magma from the mantle ([EVN‑029](venus.md), [EVN‑042](venus.md)).
+The planet’s tectonics is dominated by a system of global rift zones and numerous broad, low domical structures called coronae, produced by the upwelling and subsidence of magma from the mantle ([EVN‑029](venus.md), [EVN‑042](venus.md)).
    - Although Venus has a dense atmosphere, the surface reveals no evidence of substantial wind erosion, and only evidence of limited wind transport of dust and sand.
 This contrasts with Mars, where there is a thin atmosphere, but substantial evidence of wind erosion and transport of dust and sand.

 **End of mission**